PaloAlto/capsman/readme.txt

 * Only administrators can grant or remove 'manage_capabilities' to other users.
 Cannot be removed from administrators.
 * Can grant or remove any capability, included the ones them not have.
 * Only administrators can manage the 'administrator' role.
-* Oly administrators can delete roles.
+* Only administrators can delete roles.

 *Other users granted to manage capabilities*